-(L) evidence that the applicant has not demeaned himself or herself uprightly in any court or when interacting with a court, an opposing party or counsel, or during the application process when

-(A) the applicant's age at the time of the conduct; (B) the recency of the conduct; (C) the reliability of the information concerning the conduct; (D) the seriousness of the conduct; (E) the factors underlying the conduct; (F) the cumulative effect of the conduct or information; (G) evidence of rehabilitation; (H) the applicant's positive contributions to the community since the conduct; (I) the applicant's candor and comportment in the admissions process; and (J) the materiality of any omissions or misrepresentations. (i) Hearing by the Committee.
-(1) In General .
-In determining whether an applicant possesses the requisite good moral character and general fitness of an applicant for admission to the Bar, the Committee may act without requiring the applicant to appear before it to be sworn and interrogated or may require the applicant to appear for an informal hearing.
-If the Committee is unwilling to certify an applicant after an informal hearing, the Committee must send a notice by certified mail to the address appearing on the application . it shall The notice must indicate notify the applicant of: (A) the adverse matters on which the Committee relied in denying certification; and (B) the choice of withdrawing the application or requesting a formal hearing.
-Notice shall be given by certified mail at the address appearing on the application.
+(A) the applicant's age at the time of the conduct;

+(B) the recency of the conduct;

+(C) the reliability of the information concerning the conduct;

+(D) the seriousness of the conduct;

+(E) the factors underlying the conduct;

+(F) the cumulative effect of the conduct or information;

+(G) evidence of rehabilitation;

+(H) the applicant's positive contributions to the community since the conduct;

+(I) the applicant's candor and comportment in the admissions process; and

+(J) the materiality of any omissions or misrepresentations.

+(i) Hearing by the Committee.

+(1) In General.
+In determining whether an applicant possesses the requisite good moral character and general fitness for admission to the Bar, the Committee may act without requiring the applicant to appear before it to be sworn and interrogated or may require the applicant to appear for an informal hearing.
+If the Committee is unwilling to certify an applicant after an informal hearing, the Committee must send a notice by certified mail to the address appearing on the application.
+The notice must indicate:

+(A) the adverse matters on which the Committee relied in denying certification; and

+(B) the choice of withdrawing the application or requesting a formal hearing.

 (2) Requesting Formal Hearing.
-Within 30 days fromafter receiving to the notice, the applicant may file with the Committee a written request for a formal hearing.
-If the applicant fails to file a timely request for a formal hearing, the applicant's application shallwill be deemed withdrawn.
-If the applicant requests a formal hearing within the 30-day period, the request shallwill be granted and.
+Within 30 days after receiving the notice, the applicant may file with the Committee a written request for a formal hearing.
+If the applicant fails to file a timely request for a formal hearing, the applicant's application will be deemed withdrawn.
+If the applicant requests a formal hearing within the 30-day period, the request will be granted.

 (3) Rules of Procedure for the Formal Hearing.
-The formal hearing shallmust be conducted by the Committee under the following rules of procedure:
+The formal hearing must be conducted by the Committee under the following rules of procedure:

-(A2) Notice; Applicant's Rights.
-The Director shallwill give the applicant no less than 10 days' notice of:
+(A) Notice; Applicant's Rights.
+The Director will give the applicant no less than 10 days' notice of: